 · According to a new study by Harvard researchers, their analysis of 21 studies with 2,575 participants shows that cocoa consumption is associated with decreased blood pressure, improved blood vessel health, and improvement in cholesterol levels, among other benefits.

 · Eric L. Ding, PhD, of Harvard Medical School says the apparent health benefits come from polyphenolic flavonoids in cocoa that have the potential to prevent heart disease.

 V, DF, RSF, GF

 11/3 cups spelt flour OR for GF, rice flour

-Preheat the oven to 180’C/ 350’F/Gas mark 4.
+Preheat the oven to 190’C/ 350’F/Gas mark 4.
 Line your cake tin with baking paper.
-Place the butter, coconut sugar and maple syrup into a saucepan on medium heat, and gently warm the mixture until the butter is melted and the sugar is dissolved, stirring occasionally.
-Remove from heat.
-Into a bowl, mix flour, cacao powder, baking powder and salt.
-Add to the butter and sugar mixture with the vanilla extract and stir until combined.
+Place the flour, cacao powder, bicarbonate of soda, coconut sugar and salt into a large bowl and stir to remove any lumps.
+Add almond milk, milled chia seeds and melted coconut oil and mix for several minutes so the mixture is well combined.
 Add the chocolate chips and walnuts and gently mix.
-Spoon the batter into the cake tin and bake for about 18-20 minutes until the brownie is beginning to come away from the sides and the top has started to dry around the edges, as you want a gooey centre.
-Remove from the oven and set aside on the wire rack to cool.
+Pour the mixture into the lined cake tin and bake for about 20 minutes until the brownie is beginning to come away from the sides and the top has started to dry around the edges, as you want a gooey centre.
+Remove from the oven and set aside on the wire rack to cool for 10 minutes.
 Cut into rectangles, eat alone or as a dessert with dollops of coconut yogurt or frozen nicecream and berries.
 Enjoy!